patrickltobing/cyclevae-vc-neuralvoco/egs/cyclevae_melsp_wavernn/README.md

 `batch_size_utt` number of batch size in VC training, set it so that the `number of utterances / batch_size_utt` is at least `100`

 `mdl_name_wave` use 9-bit mu-law/16-bit output multiband WaveRNN (16-bit has better output)

+`spkidtr_dim` speaker dimension reduction for speaker-space interpolation, e.g., from N- to 2-dim space in the case of N number of speakers

 ## Some variable descriptions on `run.sh`